-The PVMS shall be placed six (6) days prior to the actual construction work for long-term stages or weekday HICCs and the Monday prior to the work for weekend HICCs.
-These signs shall be located 1 to 2 miles prior to the closing so as not to conflict with the prewarning signs shown on the Standard Drawings.
+The PVMS shall be placed six (6) calendar days prior to the actual construction work for long-term stages or HICCs.
+These signs shall be located 1 to 2 miles prior to the closing so as not to conflict with the pre-warning signs shown on the Standard Drawings.
 Location of PVMS installation shall take into consideration any supplemental closings and shall be such that PVMS does not have to be relocated to accommodate such closings.

 These PVMS shall have two (2) flashes outlining the work to be performed as follows.
-Exact messages to be used shall be in accordance with the latest Traffic Protection Standard Drawings as approved by Operations for HICCs and long-term stages.
+Exact messages to be used shall be in accordance with the latest Standard Drawings or as approved by the Authority's Operations Department for HICCs and long-term stages.